eslint/eslint/docs/maintainer-guide/issues.md

 1. Next steps:
     * **Questions:** answer the question and close the issue when the conversation is over.
     * **Bugs:** if you can verify the bug, add the "accepted" label and ask if they would like to submit a pull request.
-    * **New Rules:** if you are willing to champion the rule (meaning you believe it should be included in ESLint core and you will take ownership of the process for including it), then add a comment saying you will champion the issue.
-As the champion, it's your job to gain consensus from the ESLint team on inclusion, guide the rule creation process until it's complete, so only champion a rule that you have time to implement or help another contributor implement.
-Once consensus has been reached on inclusion, add the "accepted" and "help wanted" labels.
+    * **New Rules:** if you are willing to champion the rule (meaning you believe it should be included in ESLint core and you will take ownership of the process for including it), add a comment saying you will champion the issue and follow the [guidelines](#championing-issues) below.
-    * **Rule Changes:** if you are willing to champion the change, and the change would not be breaking (requiring a major version increment), then add a comment saying that you will champion the issue.
-As with new rules, the champion is expected to gain consensus from the ESLint team on inclusion and to guide the change through to completion.
-Once consensus has been reached on inclusion, add the "accepted" and "help wanted" labels.
+    * **Rule Changes:** if you are willing to champion the change and it would not be a breaking change (requiring a major version increment), add a comment saying that you will champion the issue and follow the [guidelines](#championing-issues) below.
     * **Breaking Changes:** if you suspect or can verify that a change would be breaking, label it as "Breaking".
     * **Duplicates:** if you can verify the issue is a duplicate, add a comment mentioning the duplicate issue (such as, "Duplicate of #1234") and close the issue.
 1. Regardless of the above, always leave a comment.
 Don't just add labels, engage with the person who opened the issue by asking a question (request more information if necessary) or stating your opinion of the issue.
 If it's a verified bug, ask if the user would like to submit a pull request.

+**Note:** "Beginner" issues are intended to help new contributors feel welcome and empowered to make a contribution to ESLint.
+To ensure that new contributors are given a chance work on these issues, issues labeled "beginner" must be open for 30 days *from the day the issue was labeled* before a team member is permitted to work on them.

+## Championing Issues

+New Rules and rule changes require a champion.
+As champion, it's your job to:

+* Gain [consensus](#consensus) from the ESLint team on inclusion
+* Guide the rule creation process until it's complete (so only champion a rule that you have time to implement or help another contributor implement)

+Once consensus has been reached on inclusion, add the "accepted" and, optionally, "help wanted" and "beginner" labels, as necessary.

+## Accepting Issues

+Issues may be labeled as "accepted" when the issue is:

-**Note:** Don't add an "accepted" label to an issue unless it's a bug that you've been able to reproduce and verify (you're sure it's a bug), a new rule that you're championing, or a rule change that you're championing.
-The "accepted" label will be added to other issues by a project lead if it's appropriate for the roadmap.
+* A bug that you've been able to reproduce and verify (i.e. you're sure it's a bug)
+* A new rule or rule change that you're championing and consensus has been reached for its inclusion in the project

+The "accepted" label will be added to other issues by a TSC member if it's appropriate for the roadmap.

 ## Evaluating Core Features and Enhancements (TSC members only)